SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 * If you have NodeJS already installed please check you have the latest version using `node -v`.
 It should return the current [LTS version](https://nodejs.org/en/download/).
 * If you are using a Mac, it is recommended you use [homebrew](http://brew.sh/) to install and manage NodeJS.

-After installing node, make sure you are running V3 or higher of npm by running the following command:
+After installing node, make sure you are running V3 of npm by running the following command:

 ```
-npm -g install npm@next
+npm -g install npm@3
 ```

 In case of Ubuntu Linux previous command might result in 'permission denied' message, so it should be instead executed as

 ```
-sudo npm -g install npm@next
+sudo npm -g install npm@3
 ```

 ### Code Editors